 Osteopathy is Born

 Finding he had more patients than he could handle, Dr. Still trained his children and a few others to assist him in his practice.
 Finally, there were enough people who wanted to learn his methods that he was persuaded to start a school.
 The American School of Osteopathy (ASO) was founded in Kirksville in 1892 in a two-room frame building.
 The first class of five women and 16 men – including three of Still's children and one of his brothers – graduated in 1894.
 That institution is known today as A.T.
-Still University’s Kirksville School of Osteopathic Medicine, the first osteopathic university in the world that now is the preeminent leader of whole person healthcare education along with ATSU’s Arizona counterparts: School of Osteopathic Medicine, Arizona School of Health Sciences, School of Health Management, Arizona School of Dentistry & Oral Health, and Missouri School of Dentistry & Oral Health.
+Still University’s Kirksville School of Osteopathic Medicine, the first osteopathic university in the world that now is the preeminent leader of whole person healthcare education along with ATSU’s Arizona counterparts: School of Osteopathic Medicine, Arizona School of Health Sciences, College of Graduate Health Studies, Arizona School of Dentistry & Oral Health, and Missouri School of Dentistry & Oral Health.

 More information about Dr. Still is available through ATSU’s Museum of Osteopathic Medicine, whose mission is to preserve and promote the history and tenets of osteopathy through collections and research to a global audience.

 Craig M. Phelps, DO, ’84, is the eleventh president of ATSU.
 Prior to his presidency, Dr. Phelps served as ATSU’s executive vice president for strategic initiatives and as provost of ATSU’s Mesa, Ariz., campus for 12 years, overseeing the development and operations of the School of Osteopathic Medicine in Arizona, the Arizona School of Dentistry & Oral Health, and the Arizona School of Health Sciences.